Developer Program for Threat Detection Marketplace

 However, the Wanted List doesn’t set any limits.
 Good, high-quality tested content that finds cyber threats!
 Compliance-centric content is highly welcome!

 Still have doubts what name to choose for authoring your content?
 Just follow our best practices – try to choose one name for all your developed content and stick to it whenever you fill in the Author field in Sigma.
 You may choose your real first name, a full name, or a nickname, whatever, but try to avoid special symbols or characters used in languages other than English.
-All this will help the TDM users to easily find your content when filtering by Authors.
+All this will help the Threat Detection Marketplace users to easily find your content when filtering by Authors.

 With API access, you can get the list of all Sigma rules: